 Haltian’s services can be customized according to customer needs.
 In Fingrid case, all sensors are customized according to their location and different connecting components.
 The sensor data shows where the sensor is located in the substation, so any problems can be pinpointed to their right source.
 In addition to this, the locating service enables the sensors to be used to track, for example, technicians, equipment and tools if needed.

 Smart production is one of Haltian’s focus areas in IoT solutions, and predictive maintenance is one of the key elements in this area.
-The strength of Haltian’s services is the fact that Thingsee platform can be used to measure many different things as it is, and for this reason, beginning to end customization is not always needed.
+The strength of Haltian’s services is the fact that Thingsee platform, which is based on top of AWS cloud services, can be used to measure many different things as it is, and for this reason, beginning to end customization is not always needed.
 Thingsee wireless sensors are easy, quick and cost-effective to set-up.

 Pertti says that many industrial operations could be optimized with digitalization, and Haltian’s Thingsee platform offers a fantastic, ready, and easy to scale solution to different types of industrial environment.
 In addition to temperature, Haltian Thingsee sensors can be used to measure, for example, humidity, air pressure, ambient light, presence, and distance.